Truck Accident Lawyers in North Carolina

 The North Carolina DMV reported over 4,000 tractor-trailer accidents causing 1,109 injuries in 2019.
 I-95, I-40, and I-85 are just a few of the heavily traveled highways in North Carolina.
 At Riddle & Brantley, we have helped people involved in commercial and non-commercial truck accidents stemming from drowsy drivers, poorly maintained vehicles, illegal lane changes, reckless behavior, and mechanical failure.
 We have the skills, resources, and expertise to seek justice on your behalf.

 Have you or a loved one been injured in a truck accident?
 If so, you may be entitled to compensation.
-Call Riddle and Brantley at 1-800-525-7111 to speak with an experienced North Carolina truck accident lawyer to find out how we can help.

 The consultation is free.
 There are no upfront costs, and there is no obligation.
 If we don’t recover compensation for you, you won’t pay a dime in attorney fees.